Particular/docs.particular.net/architecture/consistency.md

 One advantage of this approach is its simplicity.
 However, it has downsides.
 Every message needs to be stored and searched for, which can reduce message throughput.
 Deduplication storage is not infinite, limiting the deduplication guarantees of this approach to the provided storage capacity.
 Identifiers for deduplication typically operate on technical IDs (e.g. message ID), which means this approach does not work for duplicate message _content_.

+> [!NOTE]
-Note: Implementing message deduplication is risky and error-prone.
+> Implementing message deduplication is risky and error-prone.
 Small mistakes can lead to unintended behavior or message loss.
 The [NServiceBus Outbox feature](/nservicebus/outbox/) implements message deduplication and is thoroughly tested and well-documented.

 ### Side effect checks